JetBrains/teamcity-documentation/topics/deployment-build-configuration.md

    <img src="ChangeDetails.png" alt="Deployments in Change details" width="1312"/>

 * For Deployment configurations, TeamCity always shows the latest started build regardless of the changes it contains; unlike regular build configurations, for which the build with the latest changes is displayed.
-* When setting the build configuration type to "Deployment", several settings are automatically changed to reflect the best practices: "Limit the number of simultaneously running builds" is set to "1" and "allow triggering personal builds" option is turned off.
+* When setting the build configuration type to _Deployment_, several settings are automatically changed to reflect the best practices: _"Limit the number of simultaneously running builds"_ is set to "1" and the _"Allow triggering personal builds"_ option is turned off.